What Is A Junk Journal? A Creative Way to Upcycle Your Memories

 Incorporating Mixed Media

 Mixed media refers to the use of different art materials and techniques in a single piece of artwork.
 In junk journaling, mixed media can be used to add interest and texture to your pages.
-Some techniques for incorporating mixed media include:
+Some methods for incorporating mixed media include:

 • Use paint, markers, or pencils to add color and texture to your pages.